leg100/cloud-build-status/README.md

     gs://bb-secrets/build-status
 ```

 Grant the most minimal set of permissions to decrypt data using the KMS key created above.
-Be sure to replace `GOOGLE_CLOUD_PROJECT` with your project name.
+Be sure to replace `${GOOGLE_CLOUD_PROJECT}` with your project name.

 ```bash
 gcloud kms keys add-iam-policy-binding build-status \